stevenrobertson/sd-docs/report/color_and_log_scale.md

 By observing common dynamic ranges of some typical mediums as well as various digital file formats we can begin to see why we are limited.

 Both the file format technologies in which our images or videos and stored in as well as monitor or paper in which they are viewed on are interrelated limiting factors governing the dynamic range.
-Various typical contrast values that these scenes can emit or in the case of file formats are capable of representing are seen in Table \ref{hdrtable} [12][13].
+Various typical contrast values that these scenes can emit or in the case of file formats are capable of representing are seen in Table \ref{hdrtable} [@Kolor].

 \begin{table}[h]
 	\begin{tabular}{|l|l|l|}